 Recordings and Publications: CDs for Pro Organo Label (complete Brahms Organ Works), Loft Recordings (various recordings including complete Daquin Organ Works), Organ Historical Society; articles for Performance Practice Review, Organ Yearbook, Histoire des Science, Music and Letters; Wayne Leupold Editions (ECS).

-Professional Affiliations: Associate Professor of Organ at The Moores School of Music, The University of Houston, 1999-; Memorial Church Organist and University Organist, Stanford University, 1986-1999; Dean, Palo Alto Chapter, AGO, 1994; Executive Committee Member and Treasurer, American Organ Academy, 1992-1999.
+Professional Affiliations: Professor of Organ at The Moores School of Music, The University of Houston, 1999-; Memorial Church Organist and University Organist, Stanford University, 1986-1999; Dean, Palo Alto Chapter, AGO, 1994; Executive Committee Member and Treasurer, American Organ Academy, 1992-1999.